HE FEES AND FINANCE

 To apply for a Postgraduate Loan visit www.gov.uk/studentfinance.
 If you have applied for a student loan previously you can simply log in to your online account and apply.
 If not you will first need to register your details and set up an online account before applying.
 Please note that you only need to apply once for the loan and not each year of your course.

-Details regarding repayment of the loan is details below.
+Details regarding repayment of the loan is detailed below.

 Disabled Students’ Allowance is also available for postgraduate students.
 Successful applicants can get a single allowance of up to £26,291 a year.
 DSA's don't usually need to be paid back, unless the student leaves their course early.